 Ron Kalifa OBE was appointed Deputy Chairman of Worldpay in 2013.
 Previously, he was Chief Executive Officer for over 10 years, building and leading Worldpay into the premier global payments company it is today.
 Worldpay is the pre-eminent FinTech company in Europe and is one of the largest payments companies globally.

 Ron has been a driving figure behind the success of Worldpay, one of the world's largest payments companies, which last year became the UK's most significant FinTech IPO when it listed on the London Stock Exchange.

 With over 15 years' experience within the global payments industry, Ron holds responsibility for the strategic direction of this FTSE 100 business which employs over 5,000 employees across 25 offices in 13 countries.
 Ron has extensive experience of the payments ecosystem - including card payments, cash management and trade finance and transaction banking.

-Ron is also an independent consult to Advent and its advisers on a variety of issues, particularly in relation to new investment opportunities.
+Ron is a director (leading on Payments Businesses and Digital Innovation) of UK Finance, a new trade body representing over 300 firms in the UK providing credit, banking, markets and payment-related services.
+He is also an independent consult to Advent and its advisers on a variety of issues, particularly in relation to new investment opportunities.